klaytn/klaytn-dex-contracts/docs/dex-specification.md

 ### Dex

-Dex is an automated liquidity protocol powered by a [constant product formula](#constant-product-formula) and implemented in a system of non-upgradeable smart contracts on the Klaytn blockchain.
+Dex is an automated liquidity protocol powered by a [constant product formula](#constant-product-formula) and implemented in a system of smart contracts.
 Dex is designed as a highly customizable system, and so it **does not have the tokenomics defined**.
 Each instance of Dex will define its own tokenomics.

+### DEX platform

+DEX platform combines [Dex protocol](#dex), which is a system of non-upgradeable smart contracts implemented for the Klaytn blockchain, with other smart contracts, e.g. farming and staking.

 ### Constant Product Formula

-The automated market making algorithm used by Dex: `x * y = k`.
+The automated market making algorithm used by [Dex](#dex): `x * y = k`.
 The formula states that the trades must not change the product (`k`) of a pair's reserve balances (`x` and `y`).

 #### Invariant